The Sopranos: “The Legend of Tennessee Moltisanti” Leather Jacket

-- Large black leather jacket with a brass zip-up front, shirt-style turndown collars, button-tab cuffs, and open slash side pockets
+- Black leather jacket with a brass zip-up front, shirt-style turndown collar, button-tab cuffs, and open slash side pockets

-- Black short-sleeve polo shirt with a 3-button placket and light brown wavy pattern
+- Black chevron-patterned short-sleeve polo shirt with 3-button placket

-- Black leather belt with a squared 1-eyelet brass clasp
+- Black leather belt with a squared gold-toned single-prong buckle

 - Brown leather plain-toe derby shoes

 - Thin gold necklace with a gold religious pendant

 - Gold Cartier Tank wristwatch with a link bracelet, square case, and small white face

 Check out the first season.
 This isn’t the kind of show where you want to skip around.